Abodi-Massarwa/gnss-analysis/README.md

 ### Using Relative Paths

-This approach ensures the script runs on any computer without requiring changes to file paths, as long as the directory structure is maintained.
+This approach ensures the notebook runs on any computer without requiring changes to file paths, as long as the directory structure is maintained.

 1. Ensure your GNSS log file is located in the appropriate directory (e.g., `data/input_files/Driving/`).
-2. The script uses relative paths to locate the input file and save the output files.
+2. The notebook uses relative paths to locate the input file and save the output files.

-### Running the Script
+### Running the Jupyter Notebook

 1. Clone the repository: